Stochastic maximum principle for problems with delay with general dependence on the past: Introduction

 In this paper we consider a controlled state equation for the process $x$ with delay both in the state and in the control $u$, namely $x$ is the solution to the following stochastic delay controlled equation in $\R^n$ driven by an $m$-dimensional Brownian motion $W$:

-Here and throughout the paper we use the notation $x_t(\theta) = x(t+\theta),\, u_t(\theta) = u(t+\theta),$ with $\theta \in [-d,0]$ to denote the past trajectory of $x$ from $t-d$ up to time $t$.
-We consider admissible controls, that are real valued progressively measurable and square integrable processes taking values in $U\subset \R^k$.
+Here and throughout the paper we use the notation $x_t(\theta) = x(t+\theta),\, u_t(\theta) = u(t+\theta),$ with $\theta \in [-d,0]$ to denote the past trajectory of $x$ and $u$ from $t-d$ up to time $t$.
+We consider admissible controls $u$, that are progressively measurable and square integrable processes taking values in a convex set $U\subset \R^k$: in this case the stochastic maximum principle can be formulated in terms of the first order adjoint equation.
 We are able to allow a quite general dependence on the past trajectories $x_t$ and $u_t$ of the state and of the control, namely the drift and diffusion can be written as